Take control of how your site looks. Start with CSS variable overrides, progress to template recipes, and end with a complete custom theme.

 Show Reading Time

-Display estimated reading time using Bengal'sreading_timefilter.
+Display estimated reading time using Bengal'sreading_timeproperty or filter.

 The Pattern